tshenoy19/Darey.io-DevOps-projects/project7.md

 - Prometheus
 - Kibana

-The project will comprise of the following resources:
+The project will use the following components:
 - AWS as infrastructure
 - Web Server with Red Hat Enterprise Linux 8
 - DB Server with Ubuntu 20.04 and MySQL